Aphorica/vue-electron-go-wasm/README.md

 JSON, which the JS can parse.

-Stringifying/parsing JSON carries its own performance burden, but it would likely be just a burdensome to marshall a JSON (or other) structure back and forth across the interop boundary.
+Stringifying/parsing JSON carries its own performance burden, but it would likely be just as burdensome to marshall a JSON (or other) structure back and forth across the interop boundary.

 I'm not going to take this any further, right now.
 May revisit when I have the need.

-13-Apr-2019 -- rickb, Aphorica
+12-Apr-2019 -- rickb, Aphorica<br/>
 github: aphorica.github.io

 ## Project setup